2020 PTIN Renewals: Data Security Responsibilities Statement

 In September, the IRS notified all registered holders of PTINs (Preparer Tax Identification Numbers) of a new data securities responsibility statement on the 2020 PTIN renewal form.
-Consequently, it’s more important than ever (in fact, it’s the law) that your firm have the proper procedures in place to ensure protection of all taxpayer information.
-Make sure your firm has a written data security policy and you’re using technology and processes that are built with a security focus.
+Consequently, it’s more important than ever (in fact, it’s the law) that your firm has the proper procedures in place to ensure the protection of all taxpayer information.
+Ensure your firm has a written data security policy and you’re using technology and processes built with a security focus.

 SmartVault’s secure, online document management system with an integrated client portal makes it easy to satisfy these requirements without sacrificing on convenience and ease of use for your staff and clients:

 – Send password-protected files via email